FIWARE/tutorials.Step-by-Step/docs/roles-permissions.md

     -   FIWARE [Keyrock](https://fiware-idm.readthedocs.io/en/latest/) offer a complement Identity Management System
         including:
-        -   An OAuth2 authentication system for Applications and Users
+        -   An authentication system for Applications and Users
         -   A site graphical frontend for Identity Management Administration
         -   An equivalent REST API for Identity Management via HTTP requests

 -   One [MySQL](https://www.mysql.com/) database :
-    -   Used to persist user identities, applications, roles and permsissions
+    -   Used to persist user identities, applications, roles and permissions

-Since all interactions between the services are initiated by HTTP requests, the services can be containerized and run from exposed ports.
+Since all interactions between the elements are initiated by HTTP requests, the entities can be containerized and run from exposed ports.

 ![](https://fiware.github.io/tutorials.Roles-Permissions/img/architecture.png)